SegmentationBLWX/sssegmentation/docs/SUPPORTLIST.md

 (2) The reported performance.

+Please refer to [Deeplabv3Plus](https://github.com/SegmentationBLWX/sssegmentation/tree/main/docs/performances/deeplabv3plus) for details.

+#### SETR
+(1) The related paper.

+You can download the [paper](https://arxiv.org/pdf/2012.15840.pdf) to learn the details of SETR.

+(2) The reported performance.

-Please refer to [Deeplabv3Plus](https://github.com/SegmentationBLWX/sssegmentation/tree/main/docs/deeplabv3plus) for details.
+Please refer to [SETR](https://github.com/SegmentationBLWX/sssegmentation/tree/main/docs/performances/setr) for details.